Table of Contents

 As a workout companion, try your greens powder along with some coconut water, lemon juice, and raw honey.
 Some manufacturers even add B vitamins to their greens product.
 The use of vitamin B12, 6, or 3 provides higher energy levels and will help you to get through a strenuous gym routine.

-Try some of these recipes to get inspired for your new favorite greens drink:
+Try some of these recipes intended to inspire your new favorite greens drink:

 - Extra-Thick Mint Chip Superfood Smoothie